IjzerenHein/famous-flex/tutorials/FlexScrollView.md

 scrollView.isPullToRefreshVisible(footer);
 ```

 To animate your pull to refresh renderable while pulling, create a custom view and implement the `setPullToRefreshStatus` on it.
 When pulling starts, stops or changes state, the FlexScrollView will call `setPullToRefreshStatus(state)` on the renderable to indicate these state changes.
+Additionally, the
+FlexScrollView asks the renderable for the desired pull length for triggering the refresh (`getPullToRefreshSize`).

 See [famous-refresh-loader](https://github.com/IjzerenHein/famous-refresh-loader) for an example on how to create a responsive pull to refresh view.